Weight of Snow Claims: Deflecting Blame

 Figure 1 shows inadequately spliced rafters for a roof that sagged after a heavy snowfall.
 The snowfall was about 20% above the design value for serviceability but was still well within the safety margin for life safety.
 However, due to the pre-existing construction deficiencies in the wood framing, the roof experienced large deflections.
 Rafters generally shouldn’t be spliced, though a situation can sometimes arise where a splice is needed.
 Rafter splices must always be designed by an engineer.
 This splice was improvised by a contractor.

 Unintended and undesired load paths can also cause ceiling cracks after a heavy snowfall.
-One such example is shown in Figure 2, where temporary struts were left in place after the completion of construction.
+One such example is shown in Figure 2, where temporary struts were left in place after the completion of the roof construction.
 These struts are only installed to facilitate the construction of the roof and are not intended to carry or transfer any roof loads.
 Framers are supposed to remove these temporary struts after the roof framing is completed.
 In this house, the struts were left in place.
 As a result, a portion of the roof load was transferred to the ceiling joists below through the struts.
 Since the ceiling joists were not designed for the unintended transferred loads, they deflected more than expected and the ceiling finishes sustained damage.

 Figure 3 shows an example of an aluminum pergola that was originally designed and constructed as an open structure.
 Without completing a structural assessment of the pergola, clear panels were later installed by the owner to keep the rain off the deck.
 During winter, snow and ice collected on the new roof panels, but the pergola structure had not been designed to carry the weight of accumulated snow and ice.
 Shortly after a major snowfall, the pergola collapsed.